Case Study – Walkers

 Throat Detectors as used by Walkers

 This was done over 3 visits in priority order, which had been decided with Walkers.
-Adjustments were made in a new program, and when the promotion ended we resupplied an engineer to the site in order to re-set all of the detectors to their original set up, ensuring that at all times detection levels were maintained.
+Adjustments were made in a new program, and when the promotion ended we resupplied a food metal detection engineer to the site in order to re-set all of the detectors to their original set up, ensuring that at all times food metal detection levels were maintained.

 Due to the strict nature of Advertising Standards Agency (ASA), if this promotion had continued with a number of prizes not making it out to stores due to metal detection, the customer faced the promotion being cancelled and the threat of a fine.
 Fortunately, MDS was able to quickly and efficiently solve their problem in a way which did not affect their ability to run the promotion.